akuklev/HOCC/reedy-types.md

   (n⁺) ⟨t(f : ↓n)] (f.target)⁺
   (n⁺) ⟨f(f : ↓n)] f.target
 ```
+As arrows are constructors as well, they must act not only on plain constuctors but on other arrows of the same direcion,
+which defines precomposition for dependency arrows and postcomposition for embedding arrows, making composition of arrows
-(Differently from McBride, we only provide constructors for non-identity morphisms.)
+definitionally/computationally associative.
+Differently from McBride, we only provide constructors for non-identity arrows.

 ```
 structure (Δ→ )<T : *̃>